Christopher Paul Curtis

 Christopher Paul Curtis was born in Flint, Michigan in 1953.
 Growing up in an all-black neighborhood, the only white people he ever saw were the teachers at his school.
 From kindergarten through eighth grade, Curtis was a straight-A student who thought he wanted to become a doctor like his father.
-But once in high school, Curtis lost interest in academics.
+But when he got to high school, Curtis lost interest in academics.

 After high school graduation, Curtis took a well-paying job at the local automobile factory.
 At first he bought a new car and enjoyed the perks of making high wages.
 But soon Curtis grew tired of the strenuous and monotonous work.
 While installing heavy car doors on the assembly line, he and his partner developed a system that enabled each of them to rest for 30 minutes out of every hour.
 During these breaks from the assembly line, Curtis began to write.